AODocs-Dev/api-documentation/ao-docs-dev.appspot.com/Guides/20-Authentication/00-Overview.md

 ![api-auth-model](/img/api-relationship2.png)

-Figure: Who is who
+Figure 1: Who is who

 ## Available authentication mechanisms

-You can gain pass authentication credentials to AODocs APIs in three ways, depending on your circumstances and needs:
+You can pass authentication credentials to AODocs APIs in three ways, depending on your circumstances and needs:

 *   Security code (quickest for internal testing, but least secure)
 *   OAuth 2.0 `access_token` (secure, needed to access Drive APIs)
 *   JSON Web Token (JWT) `id_token` (secure, no scope, for AODocs APIs only)

 ### Security code